 Trade Accounts Receivable.
 The Company grants credit to its customers generally in the form of short-term trade accounts receivable.
 The creditworthiness of customers is evaluated prior to signing a contract with the customer.
+As of December 31, 2019, two customers represented 90%, or \$280, of the total outstanding trade accounts receivable.
 As of December 31, 2018, three customers represented 90%, or \$108, of the total outstanding trade accounts receivable.
-As of December 31, 2017, three customers represented 84%, or \$131, of the total outstanding trade accounts receivable.
+During 2019, there were five major customers, who together accounted for 83% of total revenue.
 During 2018, there were three major customers, who together accounted for 66% of total revenue.
-During 2017, there were five major customers, who together accounted for 63% of total revenue.
-During 2016, there were three major customers, who together accounted for 73% of total revenue.
 In the future, the Company expects that a significant portion of the revenue may continue to be concentrated in a limited number of customers, even if the bulk alloys business grows.

 The allowance for doubtful accounts reflects management's best estimate of probable losses inherent in the trade accounts receivable.
 Management primarily determines the allowance based on the aging of accounts receivable balances, historical write-off experience, customer concentrations, customer creditworthiness and current industry and economic trends.
 The Company's provisions for uncollectible receivables are included in selling, marketing, general and administrative expense in the consolidated statements of operations and comprehensive loss.
-At December 31, 2018 and 2017, the Company had not recorded an allowance for doubtful accounts.
+At December 31, 2019 and 2018, the Company had recorded an allowance for doubtful accounts of \$8 and \$0, respectively.